vsouza/awesome-ios/README.md

   * [SwiftyUtils](https://github.com/tbaranes/swiftyutils) - All the reusable code that we need in each project. :large_orange_diamond:[e]
   * [RateLimit](https://github.com/soffes/RateLimit) - Simple utility for only executing code every so often. :large_orange_diamond:
   * [Outlets](https://github.com/phatblat/Outlets) - Utility functions for validating IBOutlet and IBAction connections :large_orange_diamond:
+  * [EasyAbout](https://github.com/JARMourato/EasyAbout) - A way to easily add Cocoapod licenses and App Version to your iOS App using the Settings Bundle

 ### VR
  * [VR Toolkit iOS](https://github.com/Aralekk/VR_Toolkit_iOS) - A sample project that provides the basics to create an interactive VR experience on iOS :large_orange_diamond: